Wildelyssa/quote-generator/README.md

 * Loader bar displays when user is waiting for actions to complete

 ## Improvements
-* On mobile and touch-screens, the button maintains on :hover propeties.
+* On mobile and touch-screens, the button maintains on :hover propeties
-  ** Make a media query to solve this
+  * Make a media query to solve this
 * Add owl characer to match the favicon with animation and a speech bubble with a welcome message